LogoLogo

 Notes:

-• You might want to skip down to the FAQ section and familiarize yourself with some of the terms used here.
+• You might want to skip down to the section and familiarize yourself with some of the terms used here.

 • Payments in the applications were implemented pretty hastily, and the whole thing really should be refactored and updated to make it easier to reuse.